TreeBomb1/Digital-Portfolio/README.md

 Task: My goal was to create a professional online presence and begin building a network of peers and industry professionals.

 Action: I created a complete and polished LinkedIn profile.
-I then connected with my lecturers, classmates, and alumni from CPUT.
+I then connected with my classmates, and alumni from CPUT.
 I followed leading tech companies and joined groups related to software development and IT support.
-I engaged with content by commenting thoughtfully on a post about cybersecurity trends.
+I engaged with content by commenting thoughtfully on a post about software development trends.

-Result: I have grown my network to over 50 relevant connections.
-A CPUT alumnus even messaged me with advice on preparing for the job market.
+Result: I have grown my network to over 25 relevant connections.
 This experience demystified professional networking and showed me it's about building genuine, professional relationships online.

 ## 5. Workplace Etiquette
 Evidence: